Hankkk423/naive_bayes_chat/README.md

 ## Usage

-Clone the project and setup personal dataset (excel and json)
+Clone the project and setup personal dataset ('excel' and 'json' file in 'data/' folder)